netvc/testing/draft-ietf-netvc-testing.md

 - Identifying information for the encoder used, such as the git commit hash.
 - Command line options to the encoder, configure script, and anything else necessary to replicate the experiment.
-- The name of the test set run (objective-1)
+- The name of the test set run (objective-1-fast)
 - For both high and low latency CQP modes, and for each objective metric:
   - The BD-Rate score, in percent, for each clip.
   - The average of all BD-Rate scores, equally weighted, for each resolution category in the test set.
   - The average of all BD-Rate scores for all videos in all categories.

-For non-tool contributions, the test set objective-1-fast can be substituted.
+Normally, the encoder should always be run at the slowest, highest quality speed setting (cpu-used=0 in the case of AV1 and VP9).
+However, in the case of computation time, both the reference and changed encoder can be built with some options disabled.
+For AV1, --disable-ext_partition and --disable-ext_partition_types can be passed to the configure script to substantially speed up encoding, but the usage of these options must be reported in the test results.

 ## Periodic tests